 Warframe allows you to become an agile space ninja, decimating foes with varied abilities, buffing allies with life-saving effects, and traveling across massive landscapes filled with exuberant endemic life.
 But first you must have the means to do so by crafting rad weapons and powerful Warframes.
 As such, you’ll need to farm resources to get the specific equipment you want.
-Among the plethora of materials, Oxium is one of the toughest to farm.
+Among the “odd” materials like Tellurium or Argon Crystals, Oxium is one of the toughest to farm.
 And you’ll need a whole lot with a number of items that require vast amounts of it.
 In this guide, we’ll point you to the best ways of farming Oxium.

 How Do You Get Oxium?

 Oxium can be acquired from daily login rewards and completing bounties.
 If you really want a lot, though, it must be farmed from specific enemy types.

 Daily login rewards are pretty hit or miss due to their randomness.
 Increasing your Mastery Rank can help, though.
 The number of resources and the chance of rarer rewards for login bonuses (a.k.a. the Daily Tribute) go up with each subsequent rank.

 Completing low level bounties on Cetus or Fortuna (the Earth and Venus open worlds) can earn you 100 or 200 Oxium, as well, but the daily bounty rewards are also drawn from a random pool.
 You can easily complete a few bounties in a row and walk away with exactly zero Oxium.
 Not to mention each bounty takes far too much time.
 Even if you have the K-Drive or Archwing Launcher available to you, it’s a long process for a slim chance at Oxium.
 Failing bounties, which can occasionally happen due to glitches or confusion, will also leave you redoing the entire process.
 It’s not worth the risk of frustration!